You are welcome to use these quotes to inspire yourself and encourage others in Delivering the World’s Best Customer Experience.

 Customer service is not an attitude.
 It’s action.

-is to know what they are.
+is to know what they expect.
 Ask them.

 trumps your advertising every time.